SNujennDemirr/Marvel-Fan/README.md

 # Marvel Fan

 Marvel Fan is my first project, created during my school years when I was just beginning to learn programming.
 I built it to explore what I could achieve with basic HTML, CSS, and a bit of JavaScript.
-Don’t expect anything advanced.

 ## Features